 The signboard at the foot of the mountain said it would be a 7km trek to Juara.
 We got our itchy feet started at 7:41AM.
 It should be easier this time since the last trek had us fully-stretched, I thought.
-It didn’t hurt as much of a hurdle for the first few minutes over because the trail was more pronounced, even cemented, but the steepness of it, on what seemed to be an eternal stairway (our feet probably landed on over hundreds of steps if not close to a thousand), left us begging to stop almost every minute or was it just me.
+It didn’t hurt as much of a hurdle for the first few minutes over because the trail was more pronounced, even cemented, but the steepness of it, of what seemed to be an eternal stairway (our feet probably landed on over hundreds of steps if not close to a thousand) left us begging to stop almost every minute, or was it just me.
 It was never easy.

 Good thing, no snake chanced to greet us along the way.
 It would have been so polite of them, thus accelerating our pace, though, a local assured us that there were no poisonous snakes in the jungle.
 No fauna visible, not even a single bird showed up.
 We were merely among the trees.

 After exactly 1 hour, we were finally out of the jungle.
 If we had traversed a perfectly symmetrical mountain and found our way up to its peak, then walking down the slope would be another hour lapsed equally, forgetting rolling.
 It was a rather straightforward walk, but braking every time with my able legs was causing some stress on my knees, nonetheless.

 We went side-tripping to a waterfall just a few meters from the roadside, took some pictures until another group of tourists arrived.